tidkesandeep/tidkesandeep/README.md

 - 👋 Hi, I’m Sandeep Tidke
 - 👀 I’m interested in Programming, Data Engineering and AI
-- 🌱 I’m currently learning Python, Scala, Spark, Data Engineering
+- 🌱 I’m currently learning Scala, Spark, Python, PySpark, Data Engineering
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...